robbosch/xertedocs/EN/teacher_trainer.rst

 Tabbed Navigator however the other three navigators currently available are also created and used in a very similar way.

-`Download the assets for use with this guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_asset_Navigators.zip>`_
+`Assets for Navigator Pages guide <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_asset_Navigators.zip>`_

 `Using the Timeline / Matching Pairs Pages <http://training.mitchellmedia.co.uk/xot/USER-FILES/78-ronm-site//media/XerteTut_Timeline.pdf>`_
 This tutorial covers the use of the Timeline/Matching Pairs page type which allows you to add a ‘drag items to correct